mrabbitz/Project1-CUDA-Flocking/README.md

 We do this by rearranging the boid data itself so that all the velocities and positions of boids in the same grid cell are also contiguous in memory.

 #### Grid-Looping Optimization for Methods 2 and 3:
-Step 2's description shows how, for a given boid, we determine the cells that contain the boids we need to iterate through for our calculations.
+Step 2's description shows how for a given boid, we determine the cells that contain the boids we need to iterate through for our calculations.

 We took this a step further calculating the closest point of each of these cells to the given boid's position, and checking if the result is within the the maximum neighborhood distance of the three rules.
 If not, we dont consider the cell for iterating through its contained boids for calculating the given boid's velocity update.